 Under the Department of Labor regulations as to what constitutes assets of an employee benefit plan (the "DOL regulations"), if an ERISA plan acquires an equity interest in an entity, which interest is neither a "publicly offered security" nor a security issued by an investment company registered under the Investment Company Act of 1940, the ERISA plan assets would include, for purposes of the fiduciary responsibility provisions of ERISA, both the equity interest and an undivided interest in each of the entity's underlying assets unless certain specified exceptions apply.
 The DOL regulations define a publicly offered security as a security that is "widely held," "freely transferable," and either part of a class of securities registered under the Securities Exchange Act of 1934, or sold pursuant to an effective registration statement under the Securities Act of 1933 (provided the securities are registered under the Securities Exchange Act of 1934 within 120 days after the end of the fiscal year of the issuer during which the offering occurred).
-The equity securities offered hereby will be sold in an offering registered under the Securities Act of 1934.
+The equity securities offered hereby will be sold in an offering registered under the Securities Exchange Act of 1933 and are or are expected to be registered under the Securities Exchange Act of 1934.